huygnguyen04/huygnguyen04.github.io/_pages/cv.md

 Thanks too to all the friends, and classmates whom I studied, taught, or struggled alongside - you all made UVA not just a place to take courses, but a community.

-And finally, I would like to thank my family for their limitless support, encouragement, and faith in me, even when I was deep in code, simulation, or applications.
+And finally, I would like to thank my family for their limitless support, encouragement, and faith in me.
 The person I am today, and the projects I've been able to create, would not exist without your guidance and support.